 If you’re looking for indoor playground options, ways to expend energy indoors with gross motor play but not necessarily find nature, there are quite a few options that you can find in this post of places to play indoors around Des Moines, Iowa.
 If you combine these two lists with all of the local libraries, I feel like you have a pretty comprehensive list of where to keep kids entertained indoors.

 Such a great, free spot with some cool leaf crayon rubbings, geodes, and nature-y books in the specific hands-on exhibit.
-There are also lots of taxidermied animals, and botany displays throughout the rest of the museum (and a mastodon!).
+There are also lots of taxidermied animals and botany displays throughout the rest of the museum (and a mastodon!).
 Free!

-3. Prairie Learning Center at Neal Smith Wildlife Refuge – such an awesome place, with heaps of displays and interactive elements to learn about the prairie.
-You can drive through the buffalo enclosure afterwards, too!
+Such an awesome place, with heaps of displays and interactive elements to learn about the prairie.
+You can drive through the buffalo enclosure afterward, too!
 Free!

-4. Greater Des Moines Botanical Center- the warmest option, this is a great place to visit when it is bitter cold.
+The warmest option, this is a great place to visit when it is bitter cold.
 They have kid’s programming and usually at least one hands-on exhibit on top of exploring the plants and seeing the fish pond.
-Small charge – we are Brenton Arboretum member, which gets us in free!
+Small charge – we are Brenton Arboretum members, which gets us in free!

-6. Forest Museum/Arboretum- the indoor portions of this museum are small and require outdoor walking in between them, but each of them have hands-on elements mixed in with the things to look at and learn.
+The indoor portions of this museum are small and require outdoor walking in between them, but each of them has hands-on elements mixed in with the things to look at and learn.
 Free!

-9. Reiman Gardens – I really need to get a page up about Reiman Gardens, it is in Ames which doesn’t feel like the Des Moines metro to me, but close enough for an easy visit.
+I really need to get a page up about Reiman Gardens, it is in Ames which doesn’t feel like the Des Moines metro to me, but close enough for an easy visit.
 Their indoor portion is smaller than the Des Moines Botanical Center, but they do also have a butterfly room which is highly enjoyed by my kids.
-Small charge – we are Brenton Arboretum member, which gets us in free!
+Small charge – we are Brenton Arboretum members, which gets us in free!